-The pass mark for skills testing currently stands at 63%.
-As no two skills tests are identical, tests with slightly harder questions will have a lower pass rate while the pass rate of slightly easier tests will be higher.
+As no two skills tests are identical, tests with slightly harder questions will have a lower pass rate, while the pass rate of slightly easier tests will be higher.

 You'll receive your results as soon as you finish as a printed score report.
-Within 48 hours, you'll be able to access them digitally via your Learndirect account.
+Within 48 hours, you'll be able to access your results digitally via your learndirect account.

 Once you've passed both tests you're ready to begin your teacher training.
-You'll need to begin your ITT course within three years as this is how long your pass results are valid for.
+You'll need to start your ITT course within three years of passing, as this is how long your results are valid for.